 What to do about the marketing surface.

-Find the transitional window that actually applies to you — the national one in your client member states, which may be shorter than 1 July 2026.
-Plan the marketing wind-down to the earliest binding date, not the last.
+Find the national transitional window that actually applies in your client member states — it may be shorter than 1 July 2026.
+Plan the wind-down to the earliest binding date.

-If you will be past your cut-off without a grant, switch off EU-targeted acquisition: paid ads, KOL contracts, EU-language landing pages, and new-client signup flows.
-Acquisition marketing is the surface that converts a quiet status problem into visible, ongoing solicitation.
+If you will be past your cut-off without a grant, switch off EU-targeted acquisition: paid ads, KOL contracts, EU-language landing pages, new-client signups.

-Strip “MiCA-licensed,” “regulated,” or “authorised” language until the authorisation is actually granted under Article 63.
-“Application submitted” is a fact; “MiCA-compliant” implied as licensed status is a misleading-marketing finding waiting to happen.
+Strip “MiCA-licensed,” “regulated,” or “authorised” until the authorisation is granted under Article 63.
+“Application submitted” is a fact; implied licensed status is a misleading-marketing finding waiting to happen.

-If winding down, convert the comms channel from acquisition to client protection: notify existing EU clients, explain withdrawal and close-out, and set a clear timeline.
-The same email list that drove growth is now the client-protection channel ESMA expects you to use.
+If winding down, convert comms from acquisition to client protection: notify existing EU clients, explain withdrawal and close-out, set a clear timeline.

-If your authorisation is granted, make sure the marketing reflects only the services and member states the licence actually covers — and that every live communication clears the Article 88 “clear, fair, and not misleading” bar.
-The licence sets the marketing scope, not the other way round.
+Market only the services and member states the licence actually covers — and clear the Article 88 “clear, fair, and not misleading” bar on every live communication.

 Related rules.